Skip to content

 This matters because not everything is saved the same way:

-• Changes in the property sidebar are applied directly to the request.
+• Changes in the Properties drawer are applied immediately.

 • Changes in Summary, Analysis, and Scoring are workspace edits and use Save / Reset.